griffinbank/rules_clojure/README.md

 Differs from [rules_clojure](https://github.com/simuons/rules_clojure) that it uses `java_library` and `java_binary` as much as possible.

-`clojure_binary`, `clojure_repl` and `clojure_test` are all macros that delegate to `java_binary`. `clojure_library` is new code, but it delegates to `java_library` as much as possible.
+`clojure_binary`, `clojure_repl` and `clojure_test` are all macros that delegate to `java_binary`. `clojure_library` is new code.

 `rules_java` expects all code to follow the maven directory layout, and does not support building jars from source files in other locations.
-To avoid Clojure projects being forced into the maven directory layout, the design of this is slightly different:
+To avoid Clojure projects being forced into the maven directory layout, use `resource_strip_prefix`, which is present in both the built-in `java_library`, and `clojure_library`:

 ```
 clojure_library(
     name = "libbbq",
-    srcs = {"src/foo/bbq.clj" : "/foo/bbq.clj"},
+    srcs = ["bbq.clj"],
 	deps = ["foo"],
+	resource_strip_prefix = ["src"],
     aot = ["foo.core"])
 ```

-`clojure_library` produces a Jar. `srcs` is a map of files to their destination location on the classpath.
+`clojure_library` produces a Jar. `srcs` is list of file targets.
 `deps` may be `clojure_library` or any bazel JavaInfo target (`java_library`, etc). `aot` is a list of namespaces to compile.

-Because of clojure's general lack of concern about the difference between runtime and compile-time, all clojure rules use `deps` and don't pay attention to runtime_deps.
-These are passed to `runtime_deps` when calling java rules.
+Because of clojure's general lack of concern about the difference between runtime and compile-time (e.g. AOT), all clojure rules accept `deps` only.
+Output jars will use `deps` for both compile time and runtime dependencies.

 ### clojure_repl